Linuxfabrik/lfops/roles/duplicity/README.rst

 duplicity__public_master_key
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ASCII-armored public master GPG key.
-Obtain using ``gpg --armor --export $GPG_KEY``.
+Obtain it using ``gpg --armor --export $GPG_KEY``.
 This key is imported on the server and is used in addition to the server's own GPG key to encrypt the backups.
-This means that the backups can be restored using either this or the server's private key.
+This means that the backups can be restored using either this or the server's private key (which is pretty cool).

 Example: